Skip to main content Skip to footer site map

 How To Calculate Business Gross Income

-Calculating gross income for a business is straightforward.
+Calculating gross income is straightforward.
 It's your business's total revenue minus the cost of goods sold (COGS).
-One key factor is that gross income is before taxes and other expenses — COGS doesn't include sales and marketing costs, administrative fees, or taxes.
+Follow the gross income formula to calculate your own:

 Understanding what goes into the calculation can help you make pivotal business decisions, from setting prices to strategizing for growth.